Investment policy statement software for creating an IPS.

 Having a professionally prepared IPS also helps provide a structured means of presenting investment performance, and provides continuity from current manager(s) to future ones, if needed.

 Rate of return objectives are mostly tempered by your risk tolerance, but other factors also apply.
-These are constraints, such as: time horizons, income / liquidity needs, tax considerations, legal and regulatory requirements, and unique preferences or circumstances.
+These are constraints, such as: time horizons, income / liquidity needs, tax considerations, legal and regulatory requirements, and unique preferences or circumstances that may apply to each individual client.

 These objectives and constraints, considered in the light of investment market expectations (expected returns, return volatilities, and return correlations), will dictate the appropriate investment strategies to be followed, including asset allocation and selection, the investment style to be pursued, and the appropriate way to monitor and evaluate performance.